firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-29-by-the-storytelling-fire.md

 One day, a young man came to the kingdom.
 He found his way through the wall of thorns, into the secret of the kingdom’s enchantment, and to the princess’s bedchamber, where he found her sleeping.

 The fairy demanded that he kiss the princess, for the fairy had chosen him to break the enchantment on the land.
-But he refused, and though the fairy tried to stop him, he left the castle, leaving the princess and all her subjects to their sleep.
+But he refused and, though the fairy tried to stop him, he left the castle, leaving the princess and all her subjects to their sleep.

 What the young man did not know was that the princess heard him, heard his denial of the fairy, and his denial to kiss her awake.
 She was not awake enough to hear the details, but was so shocked that she forced herself to awaken at once.
 The fairy tried to stop her too.